Heaaaa/Heaaaa/README.md

 - 👋 Hi, I’m @Heaaaa
 - 👀 I’m interested in nothing!Yayyyy!
 - 🌱 I’m currently learning C++
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on helping me to write code!Wuhooo!!!!!
+- 📫 Fb:余承峻
-- 📫 How to reach me ...
+- 📫 I have no Ig(~_~;)

 <!---
 Heaaaa/Heaaaa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.